I enjoy simple and unfussy cooking. My Friend Sue suggested I post a few of my recipes here. I will provide more as time goes by.

 Just before serving beat the creme and decorate the top with fresh fruit.
 I try and always use Chinese Gooseberries (otherwise known as Kiwi Fruit).

 I like a good stew because timing is not an issue and on a cold winters day it not only warms the house and fills every room with a lovely smell it's also very warming to eat.

-I small tin of pineapple pieces (pineapple rings are much cheaper and it takes but a few minutes to cut them up).
+• I small tin of pineapple pieces.
 The pineapple helps tenderise even the worst cuts of meat.

 Put it all in and let it cook very slowly for as long as you like giving it an occasional stir.
 Serve with mashed potato (to soak up the gravy) and either peas or green beans.
 The long it cooks (within reason) the better it is.

 Very bad for you, I know, but everything in moderation is my view and always ensure you have someone with you to help you eat them.